hasundue/molt/README.md

 The following limitations are imposed by the design of Molt:

-- Dependencies are always updated to the latest versions.
-Version constraints are not handled.
+- Version constraints on URL imports are not supported.
 - Dependencies in import specifiers are only targeted.

 See [issues] for other known limitations.